viktorbezdek/awesome-github-projects/README.md

 - [sindresorhus/dom-mutations](https://github.com/sindresorhus/dom-mutations) - Observe changes to the DOM using an async iterable — A nicer API for MutationObserver
 - [hiteshchoudhary/apihub](https://github.com/hiteshchoudhary/apihub) - Your own API Hub to learn and master API interaction.
 Ideal for frontend, mobile dev and backend developers.
 - [meshery/meshery](https://github.com/meshery/meshery) - Meshery, the cloud native manager
+- [ltdrdata/ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) - ComfyUI-Manager is an extension designed to enhance the usability of ComfyUI.
+It offers management functions to install, remove, disable, and enable various custom nodes of ComfyUI.
+Furthermore, this
 - [adrianhajdin/3D_portfolio](https://github.com/adrianhajdin/3D_portfolio) - Let's build a cool 3D website together!
 You'll learn how to make a portfolio with fun interactive parts, like a floating island and a fox that moves when you type.
 It'll allow you to show off your ski
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.
 - [academind/react-complete-guide-course-resources](https://github.com/academind/react-complete-guide-course-resources) - React - The Complete Guide Course Resources (Code, Attachments, Slides)